Kayaking: Local paddling & multi-night expeditions

 * Prices for local paddling include equipment hire, guiding, packed lunch (full days only) and entry fees to parks and road transport where applicable.

-MULTI-NIGHT EXPEDITIONS
+MULTI-NIGHT ADVENTURES

 Our expeditions are built around your interests, time available and fitness levels.
 Below are a few of our favourite trips but please feel free to contact us to discuss other expedition possibilities.